spigradle/spigradle/README.md

 In plugin.yml properties, spigradle will set:

-- main: Spigradle will find a main class that extends JavaPlugin (or presented by @Plugin annotation)
+- main: Spigradle will find a main class that extends JavaPlugin (or presented by @Plugin annotation) in your project.
 - name: project.name in gradle.
 - version: project.version in gradle.